Gromov-Witten theory and invariants of matroids: Virtual fundamental classes of wonderful models

 \subsection{The moduli space}

+Suppose $X$ is a smooth projective variety with a fixed simple normal crossings boundary divisor $D_X$.
+We consider a globally generated vector bundle $\mathbb E$ with a section $s$ such that the vanishing locus $W = \mathbb V(s)$ has the following properties. \begin{enumerate}[(i)] \item The subscheme $W\subset X$ is smooth of codimension equal to the rank of of $\mathbb E$. \item The intersection $W\cap D_X$ is a simple normal crossings divisor. \item For each irreducible component $D_i$ of $D_X$, if the intersection $W\cap D_i$ is nonempty then it is smooth. \end{enumerate}

-Let $X$ be the toric variety associated to the fan $\Delta_n$, which is the normal fan of the $n$-dimensional permutohedron.
-We fix a possibly empty collection of boundary divisors $D_X\subset X$, which will later be fed into the discrete data $\Gamma$.
-Let $W$ be the wonderful compactification of a hyperplane arrangement complement and let $M$ be the underlying matroid of this arrangement.
-Note that it is a matroid on a set of $n+1$ elements.
-The rank of the matroid is $d+1$.We will assume for convenience throughout that $M$ is loop free.
-The divisor $D_X$ induces a divisor $D_W$ on $W$ by intersection.
-The divisor $D_X$ and the compatible divisor $D_W$ will be implicit in $\Gamma$ below.
+\begin{remark} In our context, $X$ will be the toric variety associated to the fan $\Delta_n$, which is the normal fan of the $n$-dimensional permutohedron.
+The divisor $D_X\subset X$ will be a subset of the toric boundary, which will later be fed into the discrete data $\Gamma$.
+The set $W$ will be the wonderful compactification of a hyperplane arrangement complement, as constructed previously.
+The construction of the vector bundle will be explained shortly. \end{remark}